 ArticleListView class this way

-from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article def dispatch(self, request, *args, **kwargs): return super(ArticleListView, self).dispatch(request, *args, **kwargs)
+from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article def dispatch(self, request, *args, **kwargs): return super().dispatch(request, *args, **kwargs)

 the class does not change its behaviour.
 What we did was to override the

-Since views are automatically called by the framework, this latter expects them to comply with a very specific API, so when overriding a method you have to obey its signature.
+Since views are automatically called by the framework, the latter expects them to comply with a very specific API, so when overriding a method you have to provide the same signature of the original one.
 The signature of

 request argument, which type is

-HttpRequest (documentation), and we can print it on the console with the standard
+HttpRequest (documentation), so we can print it on the console with the standard

-from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article def dispatch(self, request, *args, **kwargs): print(request) return super(ArticleListView, self).dispatch(request, *args, **kwargs)
+from django.views.generic.list import ListView from articles.models import Article class ArticleListView(ListView): model = Article def dispatch(self, request, *args, **kwargs): print(request) return super().dispatch(request, *args, **kwargs)

 This prints the content of the

-request object on the standard output of the Python code, that is on the standard output of the server that is running the Django project.
-If you are running the Django development server, you will find the output on the text console where you issued the
+request object on the standard output of the server that is running the Django project.
+If you are running the Django development server, you will find the output on the text console where you issued the command

-This, in a nutshell, is the standard way of dealing with framework classes, and thus with Django's CBGVs: inherit from a predefined class, identify which methods you need to change, override them complying with their signature and calling the parent's code somewhere in the new code.
+This, in a nutshell, is the standard way of dealing with Django CBGVs: inherit from a predefined class, identify which methods you need to change, override them complying with their signature and calling the parent's code somewhere in the new code.

 The full list of methods